-If the sole criterion of genuine all-rounder were glamour, Keith Miller might have come out number one.
+If the sole criterion of a genuine all-rounder were glamour, Keith Miller might have come out number one.
 He did the things that make cricket most interesting to the masses and bowled fast.
-His ability to hit the ball huge distances held stunning reflex catches.
-To add the charm, he also possessing Hollywood looks and an unquenchable sense of fun.
+His ability to hit the ball in huge distances held stunning reflex catches.
+To add the charm, he also possesses Hollywood looks and an unquenchable sense of fun.

-Keith Miller was born on November 28, 1919, at Sunshine Melbourne Victoria.
-He was called “Golden Boy of Cricket” and being nicked name “Nugget”.
-Having survived Second World War service as a fighter pilot of (Royal Australian Air Force), a media personality, and a raconteur.
+Keith Miller was born on November 28, 1919, in Sunshine Melbourne Victoria.
+He was called “Golden Boy of Cricket” and nicked name “Nugget”.
+Having survived Second World War service as a fighter pilot of (the Royal Australian Air Force), a media personality, and a raconteur.
 He wasn’t prepared to take anything too seriously.
 That only served to imbue his cricket with even more zest.

 Keith Ross Miller could turn a match with an impromptu passage of star-sprinkled play.
 Such as when he bowled out South Australia for 27 having arrived late at the ground as the players were taking the field.
 He took seven for 12.
 The bare statistics of the game, though, meant little to him.
 And scarcely did justice to his natural talents, but his figures were nevertheless hugely impressive.

-Keith Miller was a successful member of Australian Rules Footballer, played 50 games for St Kilda, scoring eight goals in one game against North Melbourne in 1941.
-His father was a local cricketer and advise their children to play with the classical techniques with solid defense.
+Keith Miller was a successful member of Australian Rules Footballer, playing 50 games for St Kilda, scoring eight goals in one game against North Melbourne in 1941.
+His father was a local cricketer and advise their children to play with classical techniques with solid defense.

 Keith Miller was the second all-rounder after Wilfred Rhodes to complete the Test double of 2,000 runs and 100 wickets.
 A rare feat so much harder to do in those days when there was less Test cricket available to the player.
 Also, the difference between his batting average (36.97) and bowling average (22.97) was significantly in credit, to an extent matched only by Garry Sobers, Jacques Kallis, and Imran Khan.